Bush School of Government and Public Service: International Affairs

-INTS
+Undergraduate Programs

-The Bachelor’s in International Studies (B.A.), International Politics and Diplomacy track is an interdisciplinary degree.
+The Bachelor's in International Studies (B.A.), International Politics and Diplomacy track is an interdisciplinary degree.
 The International Politics and Diplomacy track offers students a fundamental understanding of foreign relations.
 Students learn about the workings of governments and civil societies in a global framework.

-MIA
+Graduate Programs

+Master of International Affairs

-The Master of International Affairs (MIA) contains tracks of study in either International Development and Economic Policy (IDEP) or National Security and Diplomacy (NSD), with several options for concentrations within each track.
+The Master of International Affairs (MIA) contains tracks of study in either International Development and Economic policy (IDEP) or National Security and Diplomacy (NSD), with several options for concentrations within each track.
 Study abroad courses, language immersion, and leadership and exchange programs supplement the curriculum.

-MIP
+Master of International Policy

 The department also offers the Master of International Policy, a one-year program for students who have had at least six years of practical experience in the field of international affairs.

-INTA Bachelor's and Master's 5-Year (3+2) Program
+Combined Programs

 The Bush School of Government and Public Service and Texas A&M University's Departments of Economics and International Studies (in the politics/diplomacy track) offer two joint-degree programs that allow qualified majors to enter the Bush School at the beginning of their fourth year of study at Texas A&M University.
 The two joint-degree programs offered by the Department of International Affairs are the following: